qemu/qemu/docs/interop/vhost-user.rst

 This reserved feature bit was reused by the vhost-user protocol to add vhost-user protocol feature negotiation in a backwards compatible fashion.
-Old vhost-user master and slave implementations continue to work even though they are not aware of vhost-user protocol feature negotiation.
+Old vhost-user front-end and back-end implementations continue to work even though they are not aware of vhost-user protocol feature negotiation.